dartmouth-cs98/dartmouth-cs98.github.io/slides/00_welcome/index_slides.md

 .medium_small[![](http://i.giphy.com/tn8zWeNYA73G0.gif)]

-* 3B — 4:30-6:20pm - Carson 61
+* 3A — 4:30-6:20pm - Carson 61
-* will use both Tues and Thurs for a variety of things
+* Mondays are regular
+* Thursdays are mostly team meeting and work time (Carson 61+60)
 * x-hours
   * Mon 5:35 - 6:25pm
-  * coding time + help time
+  * coding, help, snack time

 ???
 * coding together
 * activities such as bughunts and testing
-* pitches
+* brainstorm and pitch ideas
 * inter and intra group collaboration
-* time logs - for billing purposes
+* will keep time logs - for billing purposes
+* both rooms on thursdays to make your team scheduling easier